Bellu Cemetery travel guide

 For a visit with fewer crowds and a more reflective atmosphere, weekdays are preferable.
 Regardless of the season, checking the local weather forecast and cemetery opening hours is always a good idea to ensure a pleasant visit.

 Bellu Cemetery is conveniently accessible by various transportation options in Bucharest, Romania.
-If you're flying in, Henri Coandă International Airport is approximately 11.7 miles (18.8 km) away from Bucharest.
+If you're flying in, Henri Coandă International Airport is approximately 11.7 miles (18.8 km) away from the city center.
 From there, you can easily reach Bellu Cemetery by taxi or shuttle.

 For those already in Bucharest, buses, taxis, and walking are viable options to reach Bellu Cemetery, which is located 2.3 miles (3.7 km) from the city center.
-You can also rent a car and drive to Bellu Cemetery, providing flexibility to explore at your leisure.
 Its exact address is Calea Șerban Vodă 249, București 040208, Romania.

 With your transportation plans sorted, get ready for an unforgettable experience at Bellu Cemetery!